Setup your Radar

 Print the report.
 Bring it to the meeting.
 The data does the persuading.

-Whether you are at a city council session, a town board hearing, or submitting written comments to a transport committee, the approach is the same: state the measured speed, explain what it means, and make clear that you intend to keep measuring.
+Whether you are at a city council session, a town board hearing, or submitting written comments to a transport committee, the approach is the same: state the measured speed, and explain what it means.

 What to bring #